nmusatti/source-gnucobol/README.md

 An Ansible role to download and install [GnuCOBOL](https://sourceforge.net/projects/gnucobol/) from source.
 Supported distributions are the currently maintained releases of the Red Hat family and derivatives, and Ubuntu LTS.
-At this time tests are run on Rocky Linux 9, CentOS Stream 10, CentOS Stream 9, Fedora 41, Fedora 40, Ubuntu 24.04 and Ubuntu 22.04.
+At this time tests are run on Rocky Linux 10,  Rocky Linux 9, CentOS Stream 10, CentOS Stream 9, Fedora 41, Ubuntu 24.04 and Ubuntu 22.04.

-Note that Fedora 42 is excluded from testing because building the compiler fails on that platform.
+Note that Fedora 43 and 42 is excluded from testing because building the compiler fails on those platforms.

 Inspired by the [ansible-role-gnu-cobol](https://github.com/ChristopherDavenport/ansible-role-gnu-cobol) role.